'Large, extremely dangerous' tornado rips through New Orleans; 1 dead

 Whirlwind: Videos captured the large tornado ripping through Arabi

-The tornado was first reported shortly after 7 p.m. as the worst of the evening's severe weather was expected to wrap up with little fanfare.
-That quickly changed as the National Weather Service issued several tornado warnings that overlapped.
-Power outages were reported across the New Orleans area, including at the WWL-TV studios, causing the station to rely on generator power during its coverage.
+The tornado was first reported shortly after 7 p.m. as the worst of the evening's severe weather passed through the region.
+Up until that point, the weather brought little fanfare, but the situation quickly changed as the NWS issued multiple overlapping tornado warnings.
+Power outages were reported across the New Orleans area, including at the WWL-TV studios, causing the station to rely on generator power during its live coverage.

-Several videos from viewers showed the large tornado ripping through Arabi.
-Images shared in its wake showed severe damage that included leveled homes, overturned cars and fields of debris.
+Videos shared on social media captured a large tornado ripping through Arabi, leveled homes, overturned cars and left fields of debris.

-The tornado appeared to start it's path in the west bank of Jefferson Parish before moving east across the Mississippi River into the Lower 9th Ward of New Orleans and St. Bernard Parish before moving northeast.
-The damage was not as extensive in New Orleans East and Jefferson Parish, but neighbors who lived in those areas reported damage to their fences and homes.
+The tornado appeared to start its path on the West Bank of Jefferson Parish before it moved east across the Mississippi River into New Orleans' Lower Ninth Ward and St. Bernard Parish.
+Damage was not as extensive in New Orleans East and Jefferson Parish, but neighbors who lived in those areas reported damage to their fences and homes.

-Michelle Malasovich lives in Arabi.
-Initially she had been worried about family that lives in areas north of Louisiana that were also getting hit by bad weather.
-She was texting with her family there when, she said, “All of a sudden the lights started flickering.”
+Arabi resident Michelle Massovich said she was worried about family in north Louisiana who was also getting hit by bad weather earlier in the day.
+She was texting with family there when she said "All of a sudden the lights started flickering.”

 Her husband was out on the porch and saw the tornado coming.